clb953/KMOChanges2806/19c/19c-grand-biography/README.md

 <!--Basemap centred on Ramsgate-->
 <param ve-map center="Q736439" zoom="13">

-But like Beth McClure, Sarah Grand later transferred her energies from writing to campaigning – her Boots ‘Books I Would Like to Read’ list includes precisely three entries.
+But like Beth McClure, Sarah Grand later transferred her energies from writing to campaigning – her ‘Books I Would Like to Read’ list includes precisely three entries.
 In 1898 she moved to Tunbridge Wells, (historically one of the more successful spa towns before it was displaced by the rise of the [seaside](/19c/19c-seaside) resorts) where she became President of the local branches of the National Council of Women and the National Union of Women’s Suffrage Societies.
 <param ve-image url="https://stor.artstor.org/stor/ce0b8389-e980-4597-8f6c-630eaba57b53" label="Taking the Waters - the original spring.
 The Pantiles, Tunbridge Wells" attribution="H.G.
 Groves, Tunbridge Wells">
 <!--Basemap centred on Tunbridge Wells-->
 <param ve-map center="Q894097" zoom="15">